Kiyo99/qra/README.md

 # qra

 QRA is a QR attendance-taking app that utilizes QR codes for secure and efficient attendance management.
-This app aims to streamline the process of recording attendance by integrating QR code scanning
+This app aims to streamline the process of recording attendance by integrating QR code scanning.
+It's usecase is for a examination attendance in VVU, Ghana.

 # Features
 - QR Code Scanning: Easily mark attendance by scanning QR codes.